 Swissquote has pretty diverse reviews on the internet; many negative reviews are related to customer service, which is something we have noticed ourselves.
 The chat representatives were unavailable during their working hours, however when we got hold of an agent the next day we were unable to receive a simple answer about differences in account types; instead, we were asked to provide an email and wait for an email and haven’t heard back for 3 days.

 The rest of negative reviews are related to trading fees, as we have mentioned earlier in this article – Swissquote is far from being a cheap broker, but they are transparent with all their fees and can’t force anyone to become their client.

 Taking over 11,000 reviews into account, Swissquote can be rated 6,8 out of 10.

 Conclusions For Swissquote

-Swissquote is definitely a safe broker, and nobody can undermine safety of funds when it comes to Swissquote, all of this thanks to being a part of a huge Swissquote Group, being listed on ‘SIX Swiss Exchange’, as well as having a full banking license.
+Swissquote is definitely a safe broker, and nobody can undermine the safety of funds when it comes to Swissquote, all of this thanks to being a part of a huge Swissquote Group, being listed on ‘SIX Swiss Exchange,’ as well as having a full banking license.

 Swissquote is certainly not the cheapest broker out there and could even be easily considered as one of the more expensive brokers one the Market, but at the same time – can you really put a price on your security?

-The choice of trading instrument is sufficient and offered instruments are enough for 99% of Forex traders.
-Swissquote also get an extra star for having its own platform, even though it looks old and might be sluggish at times, it is still a good platform which currently works on MacOS, unlike MetaTrader.
+The choice of trading instrument is sufficient, and offered instruments are enough for 99% of Forex traders.
+Swissquote also gets an extra star for having its own platform, even though it looks old and might be sluggish at times, it is still a good platform which currently works on MacOS, unlike MetaTrader.

 - FCA Regulated